President

 Collegiate Senator - Creative Studies

-Do you support the continued funding of $3.65* (of which $0.91 is for Return to Aid) per ASUCSB membership per quarter including for summer quarter for Arts & Lectures?
+Do you support the continued funding of $3.65, (of the $3.65 collected, $2.74 goes to the program and $0.91 is for Return to Aid) per ASUCSB membership per quarter including for summer quarter for Arts & Lectures?

 Pro Statements

-Each year, UCSB Arts & Lectures (A&L) presents over 100 films, lectures, writers' readings and performances by musicians, dancers, and theater artists from around the world.
-Notable figures have included: Yo-Yo Ma, Laird Hamilton, Carla Morrison, Tig Notaro, Alison Russell, Billy Strings, Alvin Ailey American Dance Theater, The Linda Lindas, Lang Lang, The Banff Mountain Film Festival, and more!
-In addition to providing the UCSB student body unique cultural experiences, these events also support classroom learning with many UCSB students attending as part of their course requirements.
-A majority of the artists presented also engage in educational outreach opportunities for students across campus through workshops, master classes, meet-the-artists and demonstrations.
+Each year, UCSB Arts & Lectures (A&L) presents over 100 films, lectures, performances, and events featuring renowned musicians, dancers, theater artists, and thought leaders from around the world.
+Notable figures include His Holiness the XIV Dalai Lama, Amanda Gorman, Yo-Yo Ma, Herbie Hancock, Wynton Marsalis, RuPaul, José Andrés, and Alvin Ailey American Dance Theater, among many others.
+These events not only provide the UCSB student body with unique cultural experiences but also support classroom learning, with many students attending as part of their course requirements.
+Many of the artists also engage in educational outreach through workshops, masterclasses, and meet-the-artist sessions.

 Con Statements

-Do you support the continued funding of $5.37, (of which $1.34 is for Return to Aid) per ASUCSB membership per quarter including for summer quarter for the AS Community Financial Fund (CFF)?
+Do you support the continued funding of $5.37, (of the $5.37 collected, $3.73 goes to the program, $0.04 is for the AS admin fee, $0.26 is for an administrative assessment, and $1.34 is for Return to Aid) per ASUCSB membership per quarter including for summer quarter for the AS Community Financial Fund (CFF)?

 Pro Statements